Developing ASP.NET Framework 4.x on macOS with ServBay

 command (--applications

-. - Port Conflicts: Ensure that the ports used by XSP or
+file. - Port Conflicts: Be sure that the ports used by XSP or

 fastcgi-mono-server4